Criteria for entry

 To finalise enrolment at a selective high school you must have:

-- received an Authority to attend from the Selective High School and Opportunity Class Placement Unit
+- received an Authority to attend from the High Performing Students Unit

-- satisfied all NSW Department of Education and Communities enrolment requirements.
+- satisfied all NSW Department of Education enrolment requirements.

 Offers or enrolments will be terminated if placement is made on the basis of false or misleading information.